Expert Advice On Improving Your Home

 Cost of HVAC Installation and Maintenance in Antioch

-• Heat pump: Heat pumps exchange hot and cold air between your home and the outdoors.
-They don't generate their own heating and cooling, so they work more effectively in more moderate climates and may not be as effective during Antioch's hot summers.
+• Heat pump: Heat pumps exchange hot and cold air between your house and outside.
+They don't make their own heating and cooling, so they work best in more temperate climates and may not be as effective during Antioch's hot summers.

-• Packaged heating and air: Packaged HVAC systems are more popular in smaller houses.
-These systems consist of a single combined heating and cooling unit, normally located in a basement or attic.
-This unit tends to be compact, efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller houses.
+These systems have a single combined AC and heating, normally located in an attic or basement.
+They're compact, energy-efficient, and easy to maintain.

 HVAC Unit TypeCost